RobertJN64/TKinterModernThemes/README.md

 A theme and mode (dark/light) can be specified.
 If you need multiple windows, all but one should be marked as topLevel.

-The frame for the app can be accessed be self.root, but WidgetFrames provide a cleaner alternative.
+The frame for the app can be accessed by self.root, but WidgetFrames provide a cleaner alternative.

 ## Widget Frames